arjunattam/arjun.is/about.md

 ![Arjun Attam]({{site.baseurl}}/arjun.jpg){: .align-left}

-Inter Alia—or among other things—is my personal space to explore topics that catch my fancy: technology, books, internet businesses, and economics.
+**Inter Alia**—or among other things—is my personal space to explore topics that catch my fancy: technology, books, internet businesses, and economics.

+I build **developer tools**: specifically to help developers collaborate over their code.
+With teams going remote and product dev cycles becoming leaner, I feel gains in developer collaboration significantly enhance engineering output.
+You can find my work at:

-Currently, I am working on developer tools: specifically on how developers collaborate over code, in times when teams are remote, and product dev cycles are lean.
-Check out [Rubberduck](https://www.rubberduck.io): a browser extension to speed up code reviews on GitHub, and [Team Chat](https://github.com/karigari/vscode-chat): an editor extension for easier, contextual collaboration for developers.
+* [Rubberduck](https://www.rubberduck.io): a browser extension to speed up code reviews on GitHub.
+* [Team Chat](https://github.com/karigari/vscode-chat): an editor extension for easier, contextual collaboration for developers.

 Previously, I have worked as a freelance product manager, customer success lead, software developer, and management consultant.
-A quick web search should give you more details if that interests you.
+A quick web search will give you more details if that interests you.

-I'm as [@arjunattam](https://twitter.com/arjunattam/) on Twitter and my DMs are open for conversations.
+I'm [@arjunattam](https://twitter.com/arjunattam/) on Twitter and my DMs are open for conversations.